Edd5563/liri-node-app/README.md

 -------------------------------------------
-//Errors encountered with () NPM//
+//Errors encountered with (Spotify) NPM//
+No errors.
+Task Complete